 She also describes a number of other initiatives PCSC has implemented to improve care in its healthcare centers.
-"All of our nursing staff in skilled care have 66 We stay committed to providing highquality care for the seniors who choose PCSC.

-been trained in dementia management," she explains.
+"All of our nursing staff in skilled care have been trained in dementia management," she explains.
 "And we have undertaken initiatives to reduce the amount of psychotropic drugs used to treat mental or emotional disorders."